 Some researchers do study what they call “eidetic” memory, otherwise known as “photographic.”
 Someone with “eidetic” abilities has remarkably keen visual memory.
 On occasion I have students who claim that they have photographic memory because when they take tests, they can see in their mind’s eye the page in the text or the page in their notes where the prompted information was first encountered or recorded.
 That is not what eidetic memory is though.
 Rather, it is the ability to store a complex visual image in mind, manipulate it in mind, and then accurately discriminate between the original image and the manipulated one.
 No matter what an adult claims, the ability to do such things is exceedingly, exceedingly, rare.
 Interestingly, children are often better at such tasks than are adults.
 That’s unsurprising though, since children’s verbal skills are not fluent, they rely more on visualization when engaging their memory.
 Once you become a fluent reader and writer, your mental energies shift towards semantics and away from visual detail.

 At this point, some readers might be saying, but wait.
-What about that woman (first reported as “AJ”) who was recently in news for her amazing photographica memory?
+What about that woman (first reported as “AJ”) who was recently in news for her amazing photographic memory?
 If you don’t know her story, check it out here.

 I won’t go into the details of her case because you can click over and read them yourselves.
 Rather, I will cut to the chase and say, even though she is an extreme outlier, she still doesn’t have the mythical photographic abilities students dream about.
 Rather, she most likely has a clinical anxiety disorder (called obsessive-compulsive disorder) and the symptoms of the disorder have led her to place extreme emphasis on episodic remembering – she’s taken a normal skill and super-sized it as a means of coping with her disorder.
 Believe me – you don’t want to be like her.
-Other folks in history who have been held up as examples of photographic memory have also been found to have disorders, for example, disorders like synesthesia, a complex sensory-perceptual problem.
+Other folks in history who have been held up as examples of photographic memory have also been found to have disorders, for example, disorders like synesthesia, a complex sensory-perceptual a-typicality.

 4. Mnemonics aren’t cure-all’s, despite what all the websites say.